-Offering an attractive selection of employee benefits is a great idea for any business owner that wants to lead a happy, healthy and productive workforce.
-Only 41% of workers feel satisfied with their benefits, according to the CIPD so there’s clearly room for improvement.
+Offering an attractive selection of employee benefits is a great idea for any business owner that wants to lead a happy, healthy, and productive workforce.
+Only 41% of workers feel satisfied with their benefits, according to the CIPD, so there’s clearly room for improvement here.

 But where to start?

-First off, you need to understand what options are available when piecing together your package of perks and rewards.
+First off, understanding what options are available to you when piecing together a successful combination of perks and rewards.

-- 3 Other attractive employee benefits to consider
+- 3 Other attractive employee benefits, perks, and rewards to consider

 ‘Statutory Sick Pay’ kicks in after the first four days off work and lasts up to 28 weeks.
 But employers can choose to go above and beyond by offering Occupational Sick Pay (OSP) which lasts a longer period of time.
 Or they can offer a Sick Pay Insurance plan which provides short-term financial help for up to one year of sickness.